erichuang2015/directorist/README.md

 You can use this plugin to create any kind of business directory websites such as restaurant listings, vehicle listings, shop listings etc.

 ## Why should you use the directorist - business directory WordPress Plugin?
-Because it is very easy to use and has extremely simple and user-interface with detailed instruction under each settings.
+Because it is very easy to use and has extremely simple user-interface with a detailed instruction under each settings.
 Anyone can build a professional site using this plugin without knowing any coding.
 You will rarely need to ask for help.
-It it that easy to use this plugin.
-However, whenever you need any help, you are always there to help you.
+It is that easy to use this plugin.
+However, whenever you need any help, you are always here to help you.

 ## You are need of some help?
 [Shoot us a mail here](https://aazztech.com/contact/).
 We will be happy to help you.